 ID Letter

-The ID Letter is however an answer to the CES Letter.
-It proposes a solution to the effects of the CES Letter, namely disaffection, by offering a usable spiritual framework for LDS who have deconstructed (right or wrong) following the CES Letter.
+While not written with the CES Letter in mind, the ID Letter is however an answer to the CES Letter.
+It proposes a solution to the effects of the CES Letter (namely disaffection), by offering a usable spiritual framework for Latter Day Saints who have deconstructed (right or wrong) following the CES Letter.

-This site and the letter take no position on the issues raised in the CES Letter one way or the other simply because I don’t want to be in the middle of arguments about those issues, which generate a lot of negative emotion.
-This letter strikes at a deeper spiritual level.
+This site and the letter take no position on the issues raised in the CES Letter one way or the other simply because I don’t want to be in the middle of arguments about those issues which generate a lot of unproductive negative emotion.
+Instead this letter strikes at a deeper spiritual level.

 The ID Letter has broad application.
 Regardless of your status with any particular religion (in or out, believing or not) the spiritual framework described can change your life for the better.

 Why is it called the ID Letter?
-In part because people are familiar with the CES Letter, and quite frankly it might help with SEO.
+In part because people are familiar with the CES Letter, and I quite frankly thought that might help with Search Engine Optimization.
 It seemed a logical name all things considered.
-There is a backstory, but it’s not pertinent to the intent of the letter, which is to give insights on the spirituality underlying most Christian religions.
+There isn’t much of a backstory, and it’s not pertinent to the intent of the letter, which is to give insights on the spirituality underlying most Christian religions with a possible path forward.

 Nothing contained in the letter or on this site should be construed as church doctrine of any church.
-It’s just the author’s opinion, and like most things free you (may) get what you pay for.
+It’s just my analysis of the Christian religious landscape, the deeper aspects of which I hope may be helpful.

-For official doctrine and spiritual direction it’s essential that you visit your church leaders because they have insights the author may have overlooked, and they know you personally.
+For official doctrine and spiritual direction it’s essential that you visit your church leaders because they have insights I may (likely) have overlooked, and they know you personally.

 Scroll to Top